mascaraluctatori/mascaraluctatori/README.md

 I am a crashout so beware I guess

+I make nsfw jokes sometimes, just depends on the person. if this makes you uncomfortable- PLEASE COMMUNICATE THAT! otherwise I will assume you dont give a fuck /srs

 I block ANYONE.
 I feel makes me or my friends uncomfortable//upset very freely!! this is for my own comfort//safety.
 I don't care who you are /srs :,)

 any pony skins with "ME" in it means its an irl! ( most constant irls [here](https://pronouns.cc/@finnmertens) or [here](https://rentry.co/varesasirls) )